Hemp Jewelry Basics

 This page covers these hemp jewelry basics:

-How much do I need?: A chart with some twine estimates.
+How much do I need?: A useful list of types of projects with some twine estimates.

 Other Materials for Knotting : Here are some alternatives to hemp that you can use with my hemp jewelry patterns.